-The rationale for changing these rules it to create greater consistency in the production and labeling of marihuana product and to ensure that handling and packaging standards are updated to current standards.
+The rationale for changing these rules it to create greater consistency in the sale, marketing, and product of marihuana products through trade samples, internal samples, and research and development.
 This cannot be done with the rules as currently written.

 8. Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.